The Surprising Origin of 10 Madrid Neighborhood Names

 Barrio de las Letras

-As the name suggests, Barrio de las Letras is known for its erstwhile literary inhabitants.
-In the 16th and 17th centuries, considered the Golden Age of Spanish writing and literature, master wordsmiths Cerventes, Góngora, Lope de Vega, Triso de Molina, and Quevedo spent time here.
+As the name suggests, Barrio de las Letras is known for its literary inhabitants who spent time here during the 16th and 17th centuries.
+This was the Golden Age of Spanish writing and literature due to master wordsmiths such as Cerventes, Góngora, Lope de Vega, Triso de Molina, and Quevedo.

-And while the neighborhood itself is nearly 5 centuries old, a majority of the buildings you see here today are from the 19th and 20th centuries.
-The ambient, narrow streets of las Letras are flanked by numerous restaurants and bars.
+However, while the neighborhood itself is nearly 5 centuries old, a lot of the buildings you see here today are from the 19th and 20th centuries.
+The ambient, narrow streets of Las Letras are flanked by numerous restaurants and bars and are a great place to relax and soak up the city atmosphere.

 Walk around Las Letras neighborhood and admire buildings from the 19th and 20th centuries.